-The April 2023 Pre-Funded Warrants had an exercise price equal to \$0.0019, were immediately exercisable and are subject to customary antidilution adjustments for stock splits or dividends or other similar transactions.
+The April 2023 Pre-Funded Warrants had an exercise price equal to \$0.0019, were immediately exercisable and are subject to customary anti-dilution adjustments for stock splits or dividends or other similar transactions.
 The exercise price of the April 2023 Pre-Funded Warrants will not be subject to adjustment as a result of subsequent equity issuances at effective prices lower than the then-current exercise price.
-The April 2023 Pre-Funded Warrants are exercised in full.
+The April 2023 Pre-Funded Warrants are exercisable until they are exercised in full.
 The April 2023 Pre-Funded Warrants are subject to a provision prohibiting the exercise of such April 2023 Pre-Funded Warrants to the extent that, after giving effect to such exercise, the holder of such April 2023 Pre-Funded Warrants (together with the holder's affiliates, and any other persons acting as a group together with the holder or any of the holder's affiliates), would beneficially own in excess of 9.99% of the Company's outstanding common stock (which may be increased or decreased, with 61 days prior written notice by the holder).
 Although the April 2023 Pre-Funded Warrants have a tender offer provision, the April 2023 Pre-Funded Warrants were determined to be equity-classified because they met the limited exception in the case of a change-in-control.
 Because the April 2023 Pre-Funded Warrants are equity-classified, the placement agent fees and offering expenses were accounted for as a reduction of additional paid in capital.

 The April 2023 Common Warrants have an exercise price equal to \$33.82 per share, were immediately exercisable upon the closing of the April 2023 Offering (the "Initial Exercise Date") and are subject to customary anti-dilution adjustments for stock splits or dividends or other similar transactions.
 The exercise price of the April 2023 Common Warrants will not be subject to adjustment as a result of subsequent equity issuances at effective prices lower than the then-current exercise price.
 The April 2023 Common Warrants were originally exercisable for 5.5 years following the Initial Exercise Date.
-The April 2023 Common Warrants are subject to a provision prohibiting the exercise of such April 2023 Common Warrants to the extent that, after giving effect to such exercise, the holder of such April 2023 Common Warrants (together with the holder's affiliates, and any other persons acting as a group together with the holder or any of the holder's affiliates), would beneficially own in excess of 9.99% of the Company's outstanding common stock (which may be increased or decreased, with 61 days prior written notice by the holder).
-Although the April 2023 Common Warrants have a tender offer provision, the April 2023 Common Warrants were determined to be equity-classified because they met the limited exception in the case of a change-in-control.
-Because the April 2023 Common Warrants are equity-classified, the placement agent fees and offering expenses were accounted for as a reduction of additional paid in capital.
+The April 2023 Common Warrants are subject to a provision prohibiting the exercise of such April 2023 Common Warrants to the extent that, after giving effect to such exercise, the holder of such April 2023 Common Warrants (together with the holder or any of the holder's affiliates), would beneficially own in excess of 9.99% of the Company's outstanding common stock (which may be increased or decreased, with 61 days prior written notice by the holder).
+Although the April 2023 Common Warrants have a tender offer provision, the April 2023 Common Warrants are equity-classified, the placement agent fees and offering expenses were accounted for as a reduction of additional paid in capital.